 - Saturday: 8 miles, easy run followed by 2 sets of 6 x 100m strides with a 3 minute jog between sets

 - Sunday: Progression long run.
 Total of 14 miles, starting at endurance pace and increasing to lactate threshold for the final 3 miles.

 This week totals 55 miles, about halfway between the starting mileage and the peak mileage for the plan.

 Pros of Pete Pfitzinger Half Marathon Training Plans

-Pete Pfitzinger has a reputation for developing rigorous training plans and they definitely have the potential to help you hit your goals.
-Here are some pros to consider when looking at these plans:
+Pete Pfitzinger has a reputation for developing rigorous training plans, and these plans definitely have the potential to help you hit your goals.
+Here are some pros to consider when looking at them: